 Side note: If you happen to have landed on this post and haven’t quite yet started your blog, you definitely want to read this post on How to Start a Blog which includes video tutorials and a comprehensive course to walk you thru the steps!

-Before you even begin adding affiliate links to your blog posts, you should be using Pinterest for affiliate marketing!
-Pinterest is quickly becoming the go-to place for making purchases in nearly all niche areas.
-Using Pinterest also enables you to branch out from the confines of your particular blog niche and promote other products as well.
-It also enables you to promote many different products without having to draft a blog post around them.
-I have a free basic course on Pinterest affiliate marketing that goes over the basics of how it works and how to get started.
-In a nutshell, you create images using Canva (or other programs), add your affiliate link for the particular merchant, and pin the image to a board.
+In a nutshell, you can simply create vertical images using Canva (or other programs), add your affiliate link for the particular merchant, and pin the image to a board.
 When someone searches for that type of product and comes across your pin, you will earn a commission if they make a purchase after clicking through your linked pin.
 Just think of all the things your search for on Pinterest and pins you’ve clicked on to get to another website.
-If you ended up making a purchase, you just helped another blogger earn a commission!
+If you ended up making a purchase, you just helped another blogger earn affiliate commissions!
 Why not get in on that action?
-By the way, follow me on Pinterest so you can see all the cool affiliate pins I’m pinning!
+By the way, be sure to follow me on Pinterest so you can see all the cool affiliate pins I’m pinning!

 Most Pinterest affiliate marketers start out with pay-per-click programs where they earn a very small commission when the pin is clicked on (regardless of a sale being generated).
 ShopStyle Collective has been the most popular, however, they are slowing rolling into a CPA (cost per action) format where you must generate a sale to earn a commission.
 Magic Links provides a combination of both PPC and CPA.
-I use both to maximize my reach and earn potential.
-Aside from PPC, you can join affiliate programs directly to promote a particular merchant's products/services.
+I started out with those but found better success by joining affiliate programs directly.
+You can check out my list of top affiliate sites to find ones that relate to your niche.
 Many of them provide their own images for you to use which makes it even easier to promote them.
-The majority of my blog income is generated from Pinterest!
+The majority of my affiliate marketing income is generated from Pinterest!